Skip to Content

 Back to top.

-How do you diagnose Cushing's Disease?
+How Do You Diagnose Cushing's Disease?

-Your doctor will diagnose Cushing's disease by asking about your symptoms and testing your blood, urine and/or saliva for excess cortisol.
+Your doctor will diagnose Cushing's disease by asking about your symptoms and testing your blood, urine, and/or saliva for excess cortisol.

+Diagnosing Cushing's disease relies on a range of tests showing high levels of cortisol.
 If tests show that cortisol levels are above normal, your doctor must find out why in order to figure out the best treatment plan.

 Back to top.